Windows 10/8/7 System Restore Points Not Working

 Fix 2: Check System Protection Settings and Configure Disk Space Usage

-If the size of your created system restore points exceeds the maximum disk space configuration in the System Protection settings, you will lose many new backup images.
-In this case, you cannot restore your Windows to the desired restore point because it has not truly been saved.
-To resolve this, allocate more space for system restore points.
+If your system restore points exceed the maximum disk space, you'll lose many new backup images, making it impossible to restore Windows to the desired point.
+To fix this, simply allocate more space for system restore points.

 Step 1.
 Right-click "Computer/This PC" icon and select "Properties" -> "System Protection" -> "Configure".

 Step 2.
-When you arrive at the Configure area, drag the "Max Usage" bar and consider increasing from the default 3 percent to over 5 percent.
+When you arrive at the Configure area, you can adjust the "Max Usage" bar, and consider increasing it from the default 3 percent to over 5 percent.

 Fix 3: Check the Status of Volume Shadow Copy Service & System Restore Service